I’d love to hear other people’s opinions on my post. So I’m adding the ability to post and view comments to this blog.

 For this method, first we iterate through the list and construct a comment tree.
 This is with the help of a hash map.

-Having the tree, we can just recursively sort the children.
+Having the tree, we can just recursively sort the children at each node.
 This is also if the reply depth is unlimited and assuming the branching factor is a constant .

-Finally, we turn the tree back into list by doing a depth first search, which has the complexity of .
+Finally, we turn the tree back into a list by performing a depth-first search, which has a complexity of .

 The complexity of this algorithm is: